domonda/api/README.md

 ```

 By default, the content hash conflict check also includes documents that have been marked as deleted.
-To exclude deleted documents from the check add the form field `allowDuplicateDeleted` with the value `true`.
+To exclude deleted documents from the check, add the form field `allowDuplicateDeleted` with the value `true`.
-With `allowDuplicateDeleted=true` a duplicate of an already deleted document can be uploaded
+With `allowDuplicateDeleted=true`, a duplicate of an already deleted document can be uploaded
 as a new document.

 ### File upload with Go SDK